shiiironyanpan/TekkenGame_SkinEmulation_4.13.2/README.md

 Get the newly fixed and clean engine right here https://github.com/Modding-Zaibatsu/ue4-tekkengame

-Full release with all material instances can be found in Release page
+Full release with all material instances can be found in Release page.

+Only needed MasterMaterials?
+You can also download from the source code instead!